-Did you know that Water filters degrade the environment through increased landfill waste from filter cartridge replacements?
-When we don't deal with this waste properly, we risk damaging our communities, our forest, and our waterways.
-The carbon footprint of one liter of Brita-optimized water is up to 25x smaller than that of bottled water but replacing water filters regularly creates waste.
-EcoSuperior is collecting any brand and size of water filter to send away for recycling, including under counter and fridge filters.
-By using EcoSuperior's water filter recycling program, you'll be diverting waste from our landfill and reducing waste on our land and waterscapes.
-Bring your used filters to the EcoSuperior office Monday through Thursday, 8:30 am to 4:30 pm.
+Did you know that water filters can contribute to environmental harm through landfill waste from discarded cartridges?
+When improperly managed, this waste threatens our communities, forests, and waterways.
+While filtered water has a significantly smaller carbon footprint than bottled water, regular filter replacements still generate waste.
+That's where EcoSuperior comes in!
+They collect any brand and size of water filters, including under-counter and fridge filters, to ensure they are properly recycled.
+By participating in our water filter recycling program, you'll help divert waste from landfills and protect our land and waterscapes.
+Drop off your used filters at the EcoSuperior office Monday through Thursday, from 8:30 am to 4:30 pm, and make a difference for a cleaner, greener future!